Grrrotbag/document/template.md

 # Usage

-There is a separate `YAML` file called `metadata.yaml` which contains a few variables.
-There are a few obvious ones, such as:
+\lettrine[lines=3, nindent=0em]{T} here [is a]{.smallcaps} separate `YAML` file called `metadata.yaml` which contains a few variables.
+You should check this first.
+You can leave it alone if you want obviously.
+Afterwards, simply write in `template.md` whatever it is you want to write.
+Then, run `make` in your command line and---hey presto---you will find a file called `output.pdf` in the same folder.

 ## Document Metadata